Audi A6 interior

 - 1. Tell us what you want from a car

 - 2. We’ll tell you if it matches

 When it comes to the sheer number of infotainment screens, the Audi A6 leaves the 5 Series and E-Class well and truly in its wake.
 Even entry-level cars come with two screens on the dashboard and centre console that replace conventional physical buttons.
 You get an nine-inch screen at the top as standard, which can be upgraded to 10 inches as an option.
 The bottom screen measures nine inches in every Audi A6.

 Through the upper display, you’ll control the standard satellite navigation and smartphone mirroring functions using Audi’s slick MMI interface.
 This comes with bright, bold menus that are dead easy to read and much easier to navigate through than in an E-Class.
 Only the lack of a physical rotary dial to help you scroll through settings when you’re driving (like you get in a 5 Series) lets it down.

-Helping the A6 claw back some points, however, is the high-resolution Virtual Cockpit system.
-This optional 12.3-inch display comes as part of the £1,500 Technology Pack and replaces conventional analogue dials with a high-resolution screen that you can configure using buttons on the steering wheel.
+Helping the Audi A6 claw back some points, however, is the high-resolution Virtual Cockpit system.
+This optional 12-inch display comes as part of the Technology Pack and replaces conventional analogue dials with a high-resolution screen that you can configure using buttons on the steering wheel.
 This’ll let you choose from colourful widescreen maps, a set of digital dials or a combination of the two to make it especially easy to follow sat-nav directions.

-These smartphone mirroring features also let you play music from streaming services such as Spotify through the car’s stereo – a reasonably punchy system that’s easily loud enough to embarrass kids on the school run.
+These smartphone mirroring features do let you play music from streaming services such as Spotify through the car’s stereo – a reasonably punchy system that’s easily loud enough to embarrass kids on the school run.
 For sheer ear-popping volume, however, you’ll want to upgrade to the optional Bang & Olufsen system that comes as part of the Comfort and Sound pack.